 - Now that you’ve seen the Acropolis, keep reading about the 25 Best Ancient Greek Ruins

 - If you’ll only be in Athens on your upcoming trip, read my comprehensive article about Athens Ruins: Ancient Greek Sites of Athens to plan your itinerary to the most important historical sites in Athens.
+And if wondering what to eat, you might like to read about the best Greek street foods.

 - Ministry of Culture and Sports Acropolis Visitor Information: http://odysseus.culture.gr/h/3/eh355.jsp?obj_id=2384 and email address: email@example.com